 There is a park for every taste and every age.
 Dubai's theme parks and amusement parks are also available for those who love winter countries.

-indoor ski resort in the Middle East, Dubai Ski, is located in the Emirates Mall.
+The first indoor ski resort in the Middle East, Dubai Ski, is located in the Emirates Mall.
 Experience all the richness of the desert in which there is snow all year round, where real live Christmas trees grow and your children can meet real penguins walking in the snow.
 You will also be surprised by the snow caves, toboggan trails (sledges) and an alpine cafe where you can drink real hot chocolate or watch the snow penguins during their daily march!

 Daytime entertainment